Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 ### Imperfections are fine

-The reality of limited scopes hits hard — this block 90% of the features we planned to support.
+The reality of limited scopes hits hard, this block 90% of the features we planned to support.
 Did I mention we pay attention to code architecture?
 Since we started with the idea of having different subsystems.

 ```